-BrowseInfo The default destination directory for information generated by the source browser.
-Exe The default destination directory for: • The executable file, which has the extension out and is used as input to the IAR C-SPY® Debugger.
-Library object files, which have the extension a.
+Exe The default destination directory for:

+- The executable file, which has the extension out and is used as input to the IAR C-SPY® Debugger. - Library object files, which have the extension a. - The TrustZone import library file, which has the filename extension o.

-C-STAT The default destination directory for information generated by the page Project>Options>Static Analysis>C-STAT Static
+C-STAT The default destination directory for information generated by the

 C-STAT static analysis, created when you run an analysis.
-Note that the name and location of this directory can be changed on the
+Note that the name and location of this directory can be changed on the page Project>Options>Static Analysis>C-STAT Static